-Mr. Kordalis has a proven track record of success in handling thousands of criminal cases and consistently awarded as one of Ohio’s top criminal defense lawyers.
-Mr. Kordalis is a highly experienced criminal defense lawyer.
-Experience matters when dealing with these cases, which prosecutors and judges handle differently on a case by case basis.
-Mr. Kordalis knows what to expect and what to do to get the best result possible.
+Looking for a highly experienced criminal defense lawyer in Ohio?
+Look no further than Mr. Kordalis.
+With a proven track record of success in handling thousands of criminal cases, he has consistently been awarded as one of Ohio's top criminal defense lawyers. his extensive experience, Mr. Kordalis knows what to expect and what to do to get the best result possible for his clients.
+Contact him today to get the best criminal defense lawyer on your side.

 Types of Criminal Cases